1999 New Zealand general election: Opinion polling

-Summary of results
+Results

 Labour Party won 49 seats in parliament.
 When combined with the ten seats won by the Alliance, the coalition was two seats short of an absolute majority.
 It was able to form a new government with support from the Green Party, which entered parliament for the first time as an independent party (having previously been a part of the Alliance).
 The Green Party's entry to parliament was by a narrow margin, however – in order to gain seats, it needed to either win 5% of the party vote or win an electorate seat, neither of which the party appeared likely to do.
 Helen Clark openly encouraged Labour supporters in the Coromandel to give their constituency vote to Green Party co-leader Jeanette Fitzsimons and their party vote to Labour.
-However, when all special votes (that is, votes cast by people who were not able to attend a polling place in their electorate on the day of the election) were counted, the Greens had narrowly reached not one but both targets - Jeanette Fitzsimons won the electorate of Coromandel by 250 votes, and the party gained 5.16% of the vote.
+However, when all special votes (that is, votes cast by people who were not able to attend a polling place in their electorate on the day of the election) were counted, the Greens had narrowly reached not one but both targets – Jeanette Fitzsimons won the electorate of Coromandel by 250 votes, and the party gained 5.16% of the vote.

 The National Party, while not performing exceptionally poorly, failed to gain enough support to keep it in power.
 It won 39 seats, ten fewer than the Labour Party.
 ACT New Zealand, a potential coalition partner for National, gained nine seats.
 While this was an increase on ACT's previous election results, it was not sufficient to enable the National Party to form a government.
 National's former coalition partner, New Zealand First, performed poorly, with voters punishing it for the problems in the last government.
 The party received less than 5% of the vote, and so would have been removed from parliament had Winston Peters not retained his electorate of Tauranga, something he did by only 63 votes.
 None of the MPs who deserted New Zealand First were returned to parliament.